-As drought and climate change take a toll on golf courses around the globe, sustainable innovations look to keep the sport’s beloved turf in the fairway.
+As drought and climate change take a toll on golf courses around the globe, sustainable innovations keep the sport’s beloved turf in the fairway.

 California is no stranger to serious drought conditions.
-But since 2007, the conditions have worsened, with some of the driest and hottest years on record since.
+But, barring this last winter, since 2007, the conditions have worsened, with some of the driest and hottest years on record in the state’s history.
 Climate change is making California’s drought conditions more intense, and with smaller rainy seasons in between, more damaging.

 According to Golf.com, U.S. golfers logged 20 percent more rounds in August 2020 than in August 2019.
 Overall, the industry saw an average uptick of more than six percent, and projections suggest an eight percent year-on-year growth, even as other activities return to normal.
 Those who took up golf during the pandemic are likely to continue playing; sales of golf equipment jumped 32 percent in 2020.
 And given golf equipment can be a significant financial investment, it’s likely to keep those new players on the course.